You know how much I love to turn my vegetables into tasty finger food right?

 Use your hands to shape the sweet potato tots and place them on the tray leaving half thumb space between each tots.

-Bake at 200 C for 20 - 30 minutes or until the outside is crispy and slightly golden brown.
+Bake at 200 C (392 F) for 20 - 30 minutes or until the outside is crispy and slightly golden brown.
 The center will stay soft and moist.

 Serve with extra dipping sauce like ketchup or guacamole for an healthier choice.

-This recipe makes about 30 tots.
+Note 2: This recipe makes about 30 tots.
 You can freeze them before baking them.
-Simply bake them frozen the day you want to eat some.
-It will just take a little bit longer to bake but the taste won't change.
+The day you want to eat them, simply bake them frozen.
+It will take a little bit longer to bake but the taste won't change.